 According to Ted Romas, Event Coordinator, this is the longest running free concert series in Douglas County.
 Articles appearing in July 1987 issues of the Umpqua Free Press (now the Douglas County Mail) report that the Myrtle Creek Area Chamber of Commerce presented the first performances of Music in the Park that summer.
 For 12 years the concerts were successfully organized and coordinated by Bill and Marilyn West, both well-known residents of Myrtle Creek.
 Since 2007 the summer concerts have been presented by the Myrtle Creek~Tri City Area Chamber of Commerce.

 In 2007, for the first time in the history of the concert series, corporate sponsorship was sought.
 Frontier Communications offered to make a substantial contribution to the event and, as a result, has been the Overall Event Sponsor since then.
-Other major contributors have included the C. Giles Hunt Charitable Trust, C&D Lumber of Riddle, the Cow Creek Band of the Umpqua Tribe of Indians, and South Umpqua Disposal of Myrtle Creek/Tri-City.
+Major contributors have included, among others, the C. Giles Hunt Charitable Trust, Carter Andersen State Farm Insurance, the Cow Creek Band of Umpqua Tribe of Indians, Ingram Books and Lauren Young Tire Centers.
 Additionally, over 50 local businesses and individuals have contributed to help keep the concert series free to all.

 Millsite Park is an excellent location for Music in the Park.
 The band shell includes a stage and a concrete dance area.
 The grassy area is large enough to accommodate hundreds of spectators who bring their own lawn chairs, blankets and coolers.
 Restroom facilities are located nearby.
 Pets are welcome, if kept under control and cleaned up after.

-For more information about Myrtle Creek's 2014 Music in the Park concert series, contact Ted Romas at 541-860-5846.
+For more information about Myrtle Creek's 2016 Music in the Park concert series, contact Ted Romas at 541-860-5846.

-Performance Schedule for 2014 Summer Season of Music in the Park
+Performance Schedule for 2016 Summer Season of Music in the Park

 All dates/times are Thursday evenings beginning at 6 PM

-Enjoy the Myrtle Creek Summer Festival All Weekend
+Enjoy the Myrtle Creek Summer Festival all weekend